 However at night, they should be in a coop that has undergone predator proofing.
 Your Brabanter chickens can sleep well, knowing that they are protected from those who might harm them.
-As Brananters is a bit sparse, you want to secure them in the best possible way.
+As Brabanters are a bit sparse, you want to secure them in the best possible way.

 Take Care Of A Brabanter now!

 Regardless of what you plan to do with them, Brabanters are a great addition to your coop.
 With their sweet and endearing nature, coupled with their beauty, they make great pets and show chickens.
 They can even produce a good number of eggs, contributing to your small poultry in the process.
-For such a rare breed, they can do so much in the process.
+For such a rare breed, they offer so much.